 Good garden design should always focus on ‘working with’ rather than imposing on nature.
 If the ground in the garden drains poorly and stays waterlogged, identify the cause; before you start planting.

-Is it due to natural causes, low lying ground, a high water table or the proximity of an underground spring for example,
+Is it due to natural causes, low-lying ground, a high water table or the proximity of an underground spring for example?

 Or is it due to poor drainage, or is it caused by surface runoff collecting in an area?

-Once again, water run off is not a problem unless it cannot drain away quickly, so in this case, installing soak away drains (essentially gravel filled holes) or underground drainage pipes that carry the water away elsewhere should resolve the problem permanently, a cheaper solution however would be to use raised beds and or pots to lift the planting away from the standing water.
+Once again, water runoff is not a problem unless it cannot drain away quickly, so in this case, installing soak-away drains (essentially gravel-filled holes) or underground drainage pipes that carry the water away elsewhere should resolve the problem permanently, a cheaper solution, however, would be to use raised beds and or pots to lift the planting away from the standing water.

 So there you have it, I hope this helps with some of the issues in planting a wet garden, but if you have any queries; drop me an email